Margaret E. Thompson: Biography

 In a series of short articles, Thompson published a summary of her work at the Agora.
-In 1949, Sydney P. Noe, chief curator of American Numismatic Society (ANS), read Thompson's work and hired her as assistant curator of Greek Coins at the (ANS).
+In 1949, Sydney P. Noe, Chief Curator of American Numismatic Society (ANS), read Thompson's work and hired her as assistant curator of Greek Coins at the ANS.
 She was promoted to curator of Greek Coins where she served until 1976.
 From 1976 to 1979, Thompson was chief curator until her retirement in 1979.

-In 1954, in her role as (ANS) curator, Thompson published a catalog of over 30,000 coins from the Angora expedition, coins from Roman era thru the Venetian era.
+In 1954, in her role as (ANS) curator, Thompson published a catalog of over 30,000 coins from the Angora expedition, coins from Roman era through the Venetian era.
 In 1961 Thompson published The New Style Silver Coinage of Athens for which she was awarded the American Numismatic Society's Archer M. Huntington Medal.

 In 1967, the Royal Numismatic Society in London awarded Thompson a gold medal.
 She was elected president of the Archaeological Institute of America (AIA) from 1964 to 1968 and vice-president to the International Numismatic Commission from 1973 to 1979.
 In 1973, she co-authored an (ANS) publication with Otto Morkholm, An Inventory of Greek Coin Hoards.

 Thompson taught summer seminars at the American Numismatic Society, graduate classes at Columbia University and was a Regents Professor at The University of California, Berkeley.

 When Thompson retired from the American Numismatic Society, she was designated Chief Curator Emeritus.
-In 1989, the Society created and endowment in her honor, the Margaret Thompson Curatorship of Greek Coins.".
+In 1989, the Society created an endowment in her honor, the "Margaret Thompson Curatorship of Greek Coins."
 Thompson died in 1992.